arkofreis1/DictatorAutoScript/README.md

 ## Requirements

 - Baritone for 1.12.2.
-- AutoArmor, AutoTotem, AutoRespawn, AutoReconnect.
+- AutoArmor, AutoTotem, AutoRespawn, AutoReconnect, AutoEat.
 - Black shulker boxes in the Ender Chest.

 ---